-- (i) the origin time is $t_i$ ; - (ii) the epicentral co-ordinates and the source depth are the weighted sums of the co-ordinates and depths of the cells included in the earthquake (the weight of each cell is given by its square divided by the sum of squares of all the cells included in the earthquake); - (iii) the magnitude is calculated from $M = 0.98 \log S + 3.93$ , (15) where S is the sum of the squares of the cells (in km) included in the earthquake and the values of coefficients are specified in accordance with Utsu and Seki (1954).
+- (i) the origin time is t_i ; - (ii) the epicentral co-ordinates and the source depth are the weighted sums of the co-ordinates and depths of the cells included in the earthquake (the weight of each cell is given by its square divided by the sum of squares of all the cells included in the earthquake); - (iii) the magnitude is calculated from M = 0.981gS + 3.93, (15) where S is the sum of the squares of the cells (in km2) included in the earthquake and the values of coefficients are specified in accordance with Utsu and Seki (1954).
+Wells and Coppersmith (1994) updated the relationship between magnitude and rupture area and estimated the absolute term in (15) to be 4.07.
+Hence, if the updated relationship is employed in the model, earthquake magnitudes could be slightly higher.

 It is assumed that the cells, in which a failure has occurred, are in the creep state immediately after the earthquake.
-It means that the parameter $W_s$ ( $W_s > W$ ) is used instead of W for these cells in (6) describing the evolution of inelastic displacements; $W_s$ may be different for different fault planes.
-After each earthquake a cell is in the creep state as long as $\kappa > H_s$ , whereas when $\kappa \le H_s$ , the cell returns to the normal state and henceforth the parameter W is used in (6) for this cell.
+It means that the parameter W_s ($W_s > W$) is used instead of W for these cells in (6) describing the evolution of inelastic displacements; W_s may be different for different fault planes.
+After each earthquake a cell is in the creep state as long as $\kappa > H_s$, whereas when $\kappa \le H_s$, the cell returns to the normal state and henceforth the parameter W is used in (6) for this cell.